 - Assisting in the preparation of expert reports and other client deliverables

 Our ideal candidates are intellectually curious people with an interest in applying quantitative methods to real-world research problems, and who possess strong interpersonal and communication skills.
 Successful analysts are committed to teamwork and collaborative problem solving, and aspire to continuous learning and professional development.

 Analysts often move on to top graduate programs for an M.B.A., Ph.D., J.D., or other advanced degrees after their tenure with Analysis Group.
 Many return to the firm as associates after completing their degrees.

+Analysts who start at Analysis Group with a graduate degree are eligible for promotion to the associate role after demonstrating the ability to perform at the associate level and beyond.
 In addition to the traditional analyst role, we also offer opportunities to join the firm as a summer analyst intern.

 Learning and Development Opportunities